Health and Nutrition

-Medreich Limited is a contract manufacturing organization (CMO) and contract development and manufacturing organization (CDMO) conducting pharmaceutical-manufacturing business in India.
+Medreich Limited conducts pharmaceutical-manufacturing business, including CMO (contract manufacturing organization) and CDMO (contract development and manufacturing organization), in India.
 The company manufactures generic drugs and sells them to markets worldwide, including Europe, Asia, Africa and Oceania.
-Medreich plc is a sales company based on U.K. which sells pharmaceutical products manufactured in Medreich Limited mainly for EU market.
+Its U.K.-based subsidiary, Medreich plc, sells pharmaceutical products manufactured by Medreich Limited to the EU and other markets.
 Medreich plc supplies the antibiotic Amoxicillin to UNICEF.
-Medreich will continue to contribute to children’s access to medicine through UNICEF.
+Medreich will continue improving children's access to medicine through UNICEF.

 KM Biologics is developing a novel vaccine (KD-382) for dengue which is wider spread in tropical and sub-tropical climates worldwide, including the developing nations.
 KD-382 is a live attenuated tetravalent dengue vaccine containing each live attenuated dengue virus for four dengue serotypes 1 to 4 (DENV1-4) as the active ingredient and is expected to provide preventive effect against dengue.
 KD-382 has shown good immunogenicity and protective efficacy for all four serotypes with a single dose administration in the non-clinical studies.